dakom/sodium-typescript-playground/README.md

 There may be purposefully broken code to highlight questions, for example.

+Some rough notes on what I'm learning can be found [here](Notes.md)

 ----

 (note, the boilerplate webpack, typescript, etc. code is cloned from [here](https://github.com/dakom/html5-boilerplate/tree/barebones))